Privacy & Cookies

 What we won’t do with your personal data

-Your personal data will only be used for research purposes and any associated internal business uses connected to the research.
 Your personal data will not be broadcast, put in the public domain, used for direct marketing purposes, automated profiling, sold to third parties or used for other purposes unless we have your explicit consent.

 Know your rights – we respect them